HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 For each locale, this script combines existing files under that language into a single pandas dataframe compatible tsv file, also calculating a normalized version, char count, word count and validity.
 For normalization and validation it depends on [commonvoice-utils](https://github.com/ftyers/commonvoice-utils) (please see that repo for installation).
 Some of the languages there do not have this support, so they will not have the whole data.

-The script uses multi-processing, running in 5 processes on a 6 real core notebook, execution takes 5-6 mins.
+The script uses multi-processing, running in 5 processes on a 6 real core notebook, execution takes 5-6 mins for 132 locales.
 Should be ran from time to time to update the data with new strings, e.g. monthly.

 Known issue: String length calculation with unicode locales might be wrong, to be addressed shortly.